User | Login

 Clothing

-Walking socks, base layer, fleeces, insulated jackets (down etc.) - dress according to conditions and ideally in layers, so you can remove layers when putting in more effort and add layers when stopping on hills or summits.
+Walking socks, hiking shorts or trousers, base layer, fleeces, insulated jackets (down etc.) and waterproof jackets - dress according to conditions and ideally in layers, so you can remove layers when putting in more effort and add layers when stopping on hills or summits.
 Summits can be cold even in summer, so leave your hat and gloves in your rucksack all year round.

 8 - Take the right equipment